President's Dream Colloquium on Women in Technology: Attracting, Retaining and Promoting Diverse Talent

 We invite you to join us in “Women in Technology: Attracting, Retaining and Promoting Diverse Talent” to explore strategies for advancing diversity in the technology sector, critically analyze the culture that has supported a foundation of inequality therein, and engage in multidisciplinary dialogue about the value of creating more space for women and other under-represented groups in technology.

-Most lectures will take place at SFU's Burnaby campus, with the October 26 lecture taking place at SFU Vancouver.
+Most lectures will take place at SFU's Burnaby campus, with the September 13 and October 26 lectures taking place at SFU Vancouver.

 There will be a networking session after each lecture.